Keep building your sensory inclusion skills

 Deployable at both the universal and targeted levels of support, Sensory Inclusive Schools is designed to work for and with schools where resources and access to sensory integration experts are limited.

-Sensory Inclusive Schools combines high-quality training and ongoing support from qualified sensory integration-trained therapists to help educational settings create environments and curriculums that support all students' unique sensory profiles.
+Sensory Inclusive Schools combines high-quality training and ongoing support from qualified sensory integration-trained therapists to help educational settings create environments and curricula that support all students' unique sensory profiles.

 You will have access to live online peer support drop-in sessions where you can ask for advice from a sensory integration practitioner as well as other educators.
-For rapid answers and support, post in the most relevant community of learning forum to your job role, and we guarantee a response from a sensory expert within three working days.
-The Sensory Inclusive Schools package includes on-demand training and access to downloadable resources that you can immediately start using in your school.
+For rapid answers and support, post in the community forum, and we guarantee a response from a sensory expert within three working days.

 Find out more about how Sensory Inclusive Schools can support you to support your students.